 The focus of this class time will be individualized to each student and will include improving academic skills, remediation, assistance with class work, study skills, time management, organizational skills, and test-taking strategies.

 Note-taking strategies will be introduced, organized, and checked regularly.

 Students will be placed in courses based on their academic abilities and strengths, which may include Concept Classes, College Prep Level II, Honors classes and/or AP classes.
 Students are expected to complete all the course work and meet the requirements for a particular course with accommodations and the support of program staff.

 There will be frequent and consistent communication between home and the program staff to assure that parents are kept abreast of the student’s academic progress.
 There will also be frequent communication between program staff and teachers.
 Program staff is available to assist teachers with implementing accommodations in the classroom and to help identify and address any concerns in the classroom.

 Accommodations provided will be individualized to the needs of each student in the program.
 Accommodations include but are not limited to additional time to complete tests and in-class assignments, using a computer for tests or to take notes, oral testing, having a “note buddy,” and preferential seating in each class.

 In May, your daughter will have a formal support plan composed that addresses her learning strengths and weaknesses, as well as what accommodations will be provided during the school year.
 Parents and student will be a part of the discussion and planning of the support plan.
 The Sacred Heart team will provide a copy of the plan and discuss her accommodations.

-All students in the Sacred Heart Program take their tests in the Sacred Heart Center which ensures that the appropriate accommodations are allowed.
+All students in the Sacred Heart Program take their tests in the Sacred Heart Center to ensure effective and consistent use of testing accommodations.

 All students in the program are required to have a psycho-educational evaluation completed by a licensed/certified professional that meets the following guidelines.
 A note from a doctor stating there is a learning difference is not sufficient documentation of a learning disability.